BrookIsaac/cse15l-lab-reports/LabReport3.md

   biomed//1471-2172-3-4.txt
   biomed//gb-2002-4-1-r2.txt
   ```
+  In this example we are in the `biomed` directory and are searching for files with the keyword `.txt` this is very useful since we can specify file types with this `-name` feature of `find` and the potential uses of this are endless, it is probably the most useful option in `find`
   * Example 2
     ```
     brookisaac@Brooks-MacBook-Air technical % find biomed/ -name 'bcr567.txt'
     biomed//bcr567.txt
     ```
+    This example is using `-name` to find files with the keyword `bcr567.txt` this is extremely useful if we know the exact name of the file we're looking for.
-*The `-type` command option takes in either `f`, `l` or `d` as options `f` stands for file type, `l` stands for symbiolic links type, and `d` stands for directory type.
+*The `-type` command option takes in either `f`, `l` or `d` as options `f` stands for file type, `l` stands for symbolic links type, and `d` stands for directory type.
 This is useful only if you have multiple types in one folder, however, I don't think that's very common.
   * Example 1
     ```
     brookisaac@Brooks-MacBook-Air technical % find plos/ -type l
     ```
-    For this input there was no output since there are no symbolic link type files in this directory
+    For this input there was no output since there are no symbolic link type files in this directory, this command goes into the `plos` folder and finds files of `type l` which are files that are symbolic links, these are files that are basically shortcuts to a file, they point to other files.
+So this command is useful to filter these out.
   * Example 2
     ```
     brookisaac@Brooks-MacBook-Air technical % find plos/ -type f